-This doc provides a number of steps to try if you're having issues getting your videos uploaded to Wistia.
+This doc provides a number of steps to try if you're having issues getting your media uploaded to Wistia.

 First, clear your browser’s cache.
 It seems silly, but it’s saved us in a number of tough situations, so we always recommend it to start.
 The cache (or temporary internet files) can be cleared in the following locations: